so1icitx/Hacking-Notes/BlueTeam/SysAdmin/PortForwarding/README.md

 - **Purpose**: Allows a remote server to access a port on your local machine or internal network, initiated from the internal machine (behind NAT).
 - **Use Case**: Enable a third-party server to access an internal web server (port 80) on a private network without public IPs or firewall changes.
 - **Mechanics**:
-  - The internal machine (e.g., `server1`) initiates an SSH tunnel to a remote server with a public IP.
+  - The internal machine (e.g., `ssh-server`) initiates an SSH tunnel to a remote server with a public IP.
-  - The remote server binds a port (e.g., `8888`), which tunnels traffic back to a specified port (e.g., `localhost:80` on `server1` or another internal server).
+  - The remote server binds a port (e.g., `8888`), which tunnels traffic back to a specified port (e.g., `localhost:80` on `ssh-server` or another internal server).
 - **Example**:
   ```bash
   ssh -N -R 8888:localhost:80 ubuntu@<remote-server-public-ip>
   ```
-  - `-R 8888:localhost:80`: Remote server binds port `8888`, forwarding traffic to `localhost:80` on `server1`.
+  - `-R 8888:localhost:80`: Remote server binds port `8888`, forwarding traffic to `localhost:80` on `ssh-server`.
   - On the remote server, `curl localhost:8888` accesses the Nginx web server on `ssh-server`.
 - **Extended Example** (accessing a private server):
   ```bash